 Welcome to ESPN Insider's 2013 ranking of the top 100 prospects in baseball.

-• The rankings are limited to players who still have rookie eligibility.
-That means they have yet to exceed 130 at-bats or 50 innings pitched in the majors and have not yet spent 45 days on the active roster of a major league club, excluding call-ups during the roster expansion period after Sept.
+• The rankings are limited to players who still have rookie eligibility; that means they have yet to exceed 130 at-bats or 50 innings pitched in the majors and have not yet spent 45 days on the active roster of a major league club, excluding call-ups during the roster expansion period after Sept.
 1.

 • Only players who have signed professional contracts are eligible.

-• I do not consider players with professional experience in Japan or Korea "prospects" for the purposes of this exercise, which means no Hyun-Jin Ryu, among others.
+• I do not consider players with professional experience in Japan or Korea "prospects" for the purposes of this exercise, which means no Hyun-Jin Ryu (among others).

 • I use the 20-80 grading scale in these comments to avoid saying "average" and "above average" thousands of times across the 100 player comments.
-On that scale, a grade of 50 equals major league average, 55 is above average, 60 is plus, 45 is fringe or below average and so on.
+On that scale, a grade of 50 equals major league average, 55 is above average, 60 is plus, 45 is fringy or below average, and so on.
 Giancarlo Stanton has 80 raw power.
 David Ortiz has 20 speed.
 An average fastball for a right-hander is 90-92 mph, with 1-2 mph off for a lefty.

 • I've included last year's rank for players who appeared in the top 100 last offseason.
 An "ineligible" player (IE) was still an amateur at this time last January, whereas an "unranked" player (UR) was eligible but didn't make the cut.
 I've also tagged players who were on last year's sleepers list or list of 10 players who just missed the cut.